Just finished cleaning my car. Used the loverly Maguairs (SP) products as usual.

 Hi Civic_Fan

 That kit i so sick.
 I have it my self on my Civic 1.8 iVTEC, iShift, Nighthawk Black.
-In Sweden it´s named Grand Prix And it´s a optional Honda original kit.
+In Sweden it´s named Grand Prix :rolleyes: And it´s a optional Honda original kit.

 btw just came back from the dealers not long ago.
 Asked about the chrome exhaust trim for the 1.4 model and said its not available even as a spare !!!
 After all i don't really want to change the exhaust at all just open up the rear triangles and fit in a chrome trime around.